davidmreed/ktema-org-zola/code.md

 title: Code
 ---

-My full-time position is in developing and applying the [Salesforce.org toolchain](https://github.com/SFDO-Tooling), particularly [CumulusCI](https://github.com/SFDO-Tooling/CumulusCI), as a release engineer at Salesforce.org.
+My full-time position is in developing and applying the [Salesforce.org toolchain](https://github.com/SFDO-Tooling), particularly [CumulusCI](https://github.com/SFDO-Tooling/CumulusCI), as an engineer at Salesforce.org.

 You can find all of my personal projects at [GitHub](https://github.com/davidmreed?tab=repositories).
 I work primarily on the Salesforce platform and in Python.